xmos/xcore_iot/examples/freertos/getting_started/README.rst

 And all four LEDs should be blinking.

-**Congratulations!**  You've just built and run your first application for XCore.
+**Congratulations!**  You've just built and run your first application for xcore.